bhawanaSingh/GO-Tutorials/README.md

 A simple Go program consists: package declaration, import packages, functios, variables, statement and expression, comments.

 1) Write your first Go program that would print "Hello World".

     //hello.go

  let's look at the each line and see how they work.
- # defining package name is mandatory for writing Go programs. it is the starting point to run the program.
+Defining package name is mandatory for writing Go programs. it is the starting point to run the program.
 Next line use import "fmt" it      is a preprocessing command that tells the Go compiler to include the files lying in fmt package.
- # The next line contain main() function where program execution begins. we can use the single line comment(//.....) and multiline comment(/*......*/) simillarly to java.
+The next line contain main() function where program execution begins. we can use the single line comment(//.....) and multiline comment(/*......*/) simillarly to java.
- # The next line contain fmt.Println(....) is another function available in Go which contain the message " Hello World" to display on       screen.
+The next line contain fmt.Println(....) is another function available in Go which contain the message " Hello World" to display on       screen.
- ## in Go if the name start with capital letter it means they are exported Function or variable/constant. such as Pi is exported from math package if it is pi it behaves differently.
+In Go if the name start with capital letter it means they are exported Function or variable/constant. such as Pi is exported from math package if it is pi it behaves differently.